NWMP - NORTH-WEST MOUNTED POLICE

 In Honour of Our Fallen

-Many have put themselves in harm's way to protect our freedom.
+Many Mounted Police have put themselves in harm's way to protect our freedom, and lost their lives in doing it.
+The recent tragedy in Moncton, New Brunswick, highlights that.
 Can we honour them enough?

-This painting was done to honour the Members who were slain on March 3, 2005, near Mayerthorpe, Alberta.
+This iconic painting, "Duty Service Sacrifice" was created by artist Silvia Pecota to honour the Members who were slain on March 3, 2005, near Mayerthorpe, Alberta.

 Constable Anthony Gordon